Important Safety Information for Privigen

 Privigen is contraindicated in patients with history of anaphylactic or severe systemic reaction to human immune globulin, in patients with hyperprolinemia, and in IgA-deficient patients with antibodies to IgA and a history of hypersensitivity.

-Hyperproteinemia, increased serum viscosity, or hyponatremia can occur with Privigen.
-Infrequently, aseptic meningitis syndrome (AMS) may occur—especially with high doses or rapid infusion.
+Hyperproteinemia, hyperviscosity, or hyponatremia may occur with Privigen.
+Aseptic meningitis syndrome (AMS) may occur—especially with high doses or rapid infusion.

 Hemolysis, either intravascular or due to enhanced red blood cell sequestration, may occur.
 Risk factors include non-O blood group and high doses.
 Closely monitor patients for hemolysis and hemolytic anemia.

-During and shortly following Privigen infusion, elevations of systolic and diastolic blood pressure (including cases of hypertensive urgency) have been observed.
-These elevations resolved or significantly improved within hours with oral anti-hypertensive therapy or observation alone.
-Check patients for a history of hypertension and monitor blood pressure during this period.
+During and shortly following Privigen infusion, elevations of blood pressure (including cases of hypertensive urgency) have been observed.

-Treatment with Privigen might interfere with a patient's response to live virus vaccines and could lead to misinterpretation of serologic testing.
-In patients over 65, do not exceed recommended dose and infuse at the minimum rate practicable.
+The passive transfer of antibodies that occurs with Privigen treatment may interfere with a patient’s response to live virus vaccines and may lead to misinterpretation of serologic testing.

 Indications for Privigen